Frequently Asked Questions

 What are the advantages in using a mortgage broker?

 A mortgage broker can save you not only time, but also heartache.
 With the experience and knowledge gained by specializing, the mortgage broker will ask you all the right questions to present your application in its best possible light.
-By giving the information to the mortgage broker, he then can present it to the lender in a form the lender will accept, in turn making the mortgage application experience less stressful.
+By giving the information to the mortgage broker, they then can present it to the lender in a form the lender will accept, in turn making the mortgage application experience less stressful.

 Your mortgage lender wants to make sure that you are well-qualified to make monthly mortgage payments and that you can continue making payments on your loan should you encounter unexpected circumstances.
 Going through a detailed documentation process protects both you and your lender.
 By offering an honest view of your personal finances, you are more likely to end up with a mortgage you can comfortably afford.
 And your lender is less likely to deal with issues such as delinquent payments or, in extreme cases, foreclosure.